Random walks with local memory: Random walks with local memory

 \begin{definition}[Random walk with local memory] A \emph{random walk with local memory}, or RWLM for short, is a sequence $(X_n,\rho_n)_{n \geq 0}$ of walker-and-rotor configurations satisfying the following transition rules:

 where $Y_{n}$ is a random neighbor of $X_n$ sampled from $p_{X_n}(\rho_n(X_n),\cdot)$ independent of the past. \end{definition}

 Described in words, $X_n$ records the location of the walker and $\rho_n$ records the rotor configuration at time $n$ of the RWLM.
 At time $n$, the walker updates the rotor of $X_n$ using the Markov chain $M_{X_n}$ (which depends only on $X_n$ and $\rho_n(X_n)$), and then moves to the vertex to which the new rotor is pointing.
 The \emph{local memory} in the name refers to the fact that the walker records the last exit from each vertex that it visits via the rotor configuration.
-An example of a random walk with local memory on $\Z^2$ is illustrated in Figure~\ref{figure: p-rotor walk}.
+See Figure~\ref{figure: p-rotor walk} for an illustration of an RWLM on $\Z^2$.

-Note that the dynamics of the RWLM depend on the choice of the mechanism.
-The following are three examples of RWLMs that have appeared in the literature: \begin{enumerate} \item Aldous-Broder walk \cite{Bro89,Ald90}, in which the walker performs a simple random walk on $G$ and the rotor configuration never influences the decision of the walker.
+Naturally, the dynamics of the RWLM depend on the choice of the mechanism.
+The following are three examples of RWLMs that have appeared in the literature: \begin{enumerate} \item Aldous-Broder walk, in which the walker performs a simple random walk on $G$ and the rotor configuration never influences the decision of the walker.
 That is to say, for every $x \in V$ and $y \in \Nbh(x)$ the measure $p_x(y, \cdot)$ is the uniform distribution on the neighbors of $x$.
+Our name for this walk comes from the algorithm of Aldous \cite{Ald90} and Broder \cite{Bro89} that generates the uniform spanning tree as a tree of first entrances of this walk.

-\item Rotor walk \cite{WLB96,PDDK96,Propp03}, in which the Markov chain $M_x$ is given by a deterministic permutation $\tau_x$ of the neighbors of $x$.
+\item Rotor walk \cite{WLB96,PDDK96,Pro03}, in which the Markov chain $M_x$ is given by a deterministic permutation $\tau_x$ of the neighbors of $x$.
 That is, the chain $M_x$ in state $y$ will transition to $\tau_x(y)$ with probability 1.
 We refer to \cite{HLM08,FLP16} for more details.

-\item $p$-rotor walk on $\Z$~\cite{HLS18} for $p\in[0,1]$, in which the probability transition function $p_x$ $(x \in \Z)$ is given by
+\item $p$-rotor walk on $\Z$~\cite{HLSH18} for $p\in[0,1]$, in which the probability transition function $p_x$ $(x \in \Z)$ is given by

 \end{enumerate}

 We now present three other examples of RWLMs.

 \begin{example}[$p$-rotor walk on $\Z^d$] Fix $d\geq 2$ and $p\in[0,1]$.
 Denote by $\eb_1,\ldots, \eb_d$ the canonical basis of $\R^d$.
 The Markov chain $M_{\xb}$ ($\xb \in \Z^d$) has state space $\{ \xb \pm \eb_i \mid 1\leq i \leq d \}$ and has the following transition rule: